This article previously ran on LDS Living in June 2016.

 Editor's Note: This is not a comprehensive list.
 There have been dozens of important inventions by Latter-day Saints throughout the years, but this is merely a sampling of some of the most significant ones.

 The concept of an odometer was not new when the Latter-day Saint pioneers began heading west.
 In fact, different people, including Benjamin Franklin, had been developing their own versions of the odometer for centuries.
-However, the one invented by Mormon pioneers William Clayton and Appleton Milo Harmon was the first designed for use with wagon trains and is often referred to as the predecessor of the modern odometer.
+However, the one invented by Latter-day Saint pioneers William Clayton and Appleton Milo Harmon was the first designed for use with wagon trains and is often referred to as the predecessor of the modern odometer.

 Clayton, who had been charged with recording data about the journey west, wanted more specific measurements of the distance the wagon trains were going each day, instead of the estimates that had been more commonly used.
 He started by measuring a wagon wheel and discovered that 360 revolutions were the equivalent of one mile.
 After counting 4,070 rotations in one day, he consulted with Brother Harmon, who was a carpenter, to develop a machine to do the counting instead.
 It was more complex than most existing designs, with a series of moving spokes and gears that attached to the wagon wheel.